google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Binding Intent to Issue  {#binding_intent_to_issue}

-Under normal circumstances, there will be a short time period between precertificate submission and issuance of the corresponding certificate.
-Occasional delays are to be expected though (e.g., due to log server downtime), and in some cases the CA might not actually issue the corresponding certificate.
+Under normal circumstances, there will be a short delay between precertificate submission and issuance of the corresponding certificate.
+Longer delays are to be expected occasionally (e.g., due to log server downtime), and in some cases the CA might not actually issue the corresponding certificate.
 Nevertheless, a precertificate's `signature` indicates the CA's binding intent to issue the corresponding certificate, which means that:

 * Misissuance of a precertificate is considered equivalent to misissuance of the corresponding certificate.
 The CA should expect to be held to account,